Benjamin Roseland (Courtesy Iowa Department of Public Safety)

 A large group of volunteers searched the area east and south near where Ben disappeared.
 A shoe was located in a vacant yard at the corner of 13th Avenue South and 3rd Street, and a short time later, its mate found sitting on top a snow bank on the street’s east side.
 Ben’s mother indicated Benjamin wore a pair of shoes similar to the make, style, color and shoe size of those found.

-In addition, the Eko-Sar K-9 Search and Rescue team was activated to assist in the search and ADM security also assisted in the search of their property.
-The MED FORCE aero medical helicopter pilot — assisted by a Clinton police officer as spotter — flew over the area where Benjamin was last seen, and while the Clinton Fire Department attempted to put a rescue boat in the water, the venture proved unsuccessful due to surface conditions at the 5th Street boat ramp.
+In addition, the Eko-Sar K-9 Search and Rescue team was activated to assist in the search, and ADM security also assisted in the search of their property.
+The MED FORCE aero medical helicopter pilot — assisted by a Clinton police officer as spotter — flew over the area where Benjamin was last seen, and though the Clinton Fire Department attempted to put a rescue boat in the water, the venture proved unsuccessful due to surface conditions at the 5th Street boat ramp.

 Courtesy photo Roseland family

 There has been no activity on Roseland’s cell phone or bank account, and his friends have stated they have no knowledge of his whereabouts.

-The previous winter, Roseland sustained a fractured skull in a car accident the previous winter that also left him with a vertical scar extending from his lower lip to his chin, a scar on the right side of his mouth, a scar on the left side of his nose and a scar on his chest’s upper left side.
+The previous winter, Roseland sustained a fractured skull in a car accident that left him with a vertical scar extending from his lower lip to his chin, a scar on the right side of his mouth, a scar on the left side of his nose and a scar on his chest’s upper left side.
 He had missed some school as a result of his injuries.

-Roseland’s loved ones stated he was remorseful over his role in the accident and would not have fled to avoid charges against him.
+The teen’s loved ones stated he was remorseful over his role in the accident and would not have fled to avoid charges against him.
 He didn’t own a car, but left behind a significant amount of money in his bank account.
 He’d been saving since age eight and hoped to put a down payment on a house, but already had paid $5,000 to an attorney for representation.